Obsessing Over CRISPR Isn’t Making It Any Safer, but RNA Might

-The term “fawning” pertains to an obsession or excitement over a particular subject - to the point of uncontrollable flattery.
-In this respect, the subject is no other than the star of headlines; clustered regularly interspaced short palindromic repeats or CRISPR for short.
-Not to say the headlines and attention are not deserved.
-If anything, CRISPR/Cas9 and its technology has proved a very innovative molecular tool toward lab applications.
+Every now and then, a breakthrough discovery can be significant enough to introduce new technology that disrupts traditional scientific research.
+These discoveries are often easy to identify by their ability to dominate headlines and attract obsessive attention from all audiences.
+With respect to this article, I am referencing the groundbreaking discovery of Clustered Regularly Interspaced Short Palindromic Repeats or CRISPR for short.
+Not to say that the attention generated by CRISPR is not entirely deserved.
+If anything, CRISPR/Cas9 and its technology has proven a very innovative molecular tool toward various lab applications.
 CRISPR is coined the ‘cute & paste’ of gene-editing (as if it were that easy) and though the technology has been very progressive, it’s limitations continue to hang over our heads.
 To put it simply, the CRISPR-associated protocols are riddled with errors.
-They have to be run repeatedly and tweaked to reduce the principal obstacle; off-targeting (thunder clap) !
+They have to be run repeatedly and tweaked to reduce the principal obstacle; off-targeting. (thunder clap!)

 To do our part; we try and relieve some of the manufacturing challenges by further considering stability and structural components, when reviewing RNA sequence submissions, prior to synthesis.
 As part of our standard proofreading service, we offer this consultation at no-cost and we encourage other manufacturers to incorporate a similar approach to help keep the traction going for the use of RNA against off-targeting.